jq153387/avancevl.github.io/_pages/en/principles/communication.md

 ### 9. Avoid speaking in pronouns
 * Clearly state who or what you are talking about by name to avoid confusion
-* Profanity is OK only when not used to threaten or intimidat
+* Profanity is OK only when not used to threaten or intimidate